Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Introduction

 On manifolds of general type (or more generally, whose first Chern class cannot be represented by an effective divisor), the SYZ approach to mirror symmetry seems to fail at first glance due to the lack of a suitable Lagrangian torus fibration.
 The idea that allows one to overcome this obstacle is to replace the given manifold with another closely related space which does carry an appropriate SYZ fibration.
 Thus, we make the following definition:

-\begin{definition} We say that a Landau-Ginzburg model $(Y,W)$ is {\em SYZ mirror} to a K\"ahler manifold $X$\/ if there exists an open dense subset $X^0$ of $X$, and a Lagrangian torus fibration $\pi:X^0\to B$, such that the following properties hold: \begin{enumerate} \item $Y$ is a completion of the moduli space of unobstructed (resp.\ weakly unobstructed) torus-like objects of the Fukaya category $\F(X^0)$ $($resp.\ $\F(X))$ supported on the fibers of $\pi$; \item the function $W$ restricts to the superpotential induced by the deformation of $\F(X^0)$ to $\F(X)$ for these objects. \end{enumerate} We say that $(Y,W)$ is a {\em generalized SYZ mirror} of $X$ if it is an SYZ mirror of some other space whose Fukaya category naturally contains that of $X$. \end{definition}

-This definition and the construction of moduli spaces of objects of the Fukaya category are clarified in Section~\ref{s:syz} and Appendix~\ref{sec:moduli-objects-fukay}.
+\begin{definition} We say that a $B$-side Landau-Ginzburg model $(Y,W)$ is {\em SYZ mirror} to a K\"ahler manifold $X$ $($resp.\ an $A$-side Landau-Ginzburg model $(X, W^{\vee}))$\/ if there exists an open dense subset $X^0$ of $X$, and a Lagrangian torus fibration $\pi:X^0\to B$, such that the following properties hold: \begin{enumerate} \item $Y$ is a completion of a moduli space of unobstructed torus-like objects of the Fukaya category $\F(X^0)$ $($resp.\ $\F(X^0, W^{\vee}))$ containing those objects which are supported on the fibers of $\pi$; \item the function $W$ restricts to the superpotential induced by the deformation of $\F(X^0)$ to $\F(X)$ $($resp.\ $\F(X^0, W^{\vee})$ to $\F(X, W^{\vee}))$ for these objects. \end{enumerate} We say that $(Y,W)$ is a {\em generalized SYZ mirror} of $X$ if (after shifting $W$ by a suitable additive constant) it is an SYZ mirror of a (suitably twisted) $A$-side Landau-Ginzburg model with Morse-Bott superpotential, whose critical locus is isomorphic to~$X$. \end{definition} The last part of the definition is motivated by the expectation that the Fukaya category of a Morse-Bott superpotential, twisted by a background class which accounts for the non-triviality of the normal bundle to the critical locus, is equivalent (up to an additive constant shift in the curvature term, which accounts for exceptional curves through the critical locus) to the Fukaya category of the critical locus; see Corollary \ref{cor:functor} and Proposition \ref{prop:m0shift}.

+Definition \ref{def:SYZ-mirror} and the construction of moduli spaces of objects of the Fukaya category are clarified in Section~\ref{s:syz} and Appendix~\ref{sec:moduli-objects-fukay}.
+To understand the first condition in the case of an $A$-side Landau-Ginzburg model, it is useful to note that every object of the Fukaya category $\F(X^0)$ of compact Lagrangians also defines an object of $\F(X^0,W^{\vee})$ since the objects of the latter are Lagrangians satisfying admissibility properties outside a compact set and such properties trivially hold for compact Lagrangians.
+Hence the fibers of $\pi$ automatically define objects of $\F(X^0,W^{\vee})$; we shall enlarge this space by considering certain non-compact Lagrangians in $X^0$ which can be seen as limits of compact Lagrangians.

+\begin{remark} It is important to note that, even in the absence of superpotentials, the assertion that $Y^0$ is SYZ mirror to $X^0$ does not imply that the Fukaya category of $X^0$ is equivalent to the derived category of $Y^{0}$; indeed, the example of the Kodaira surface mentioned in \cite{A-ICM} shows that there may in general be an analytic gerbe on $Y^0$ so that the Fukaya category of $X^0$ is in fact mirror to sheaves twisted by this gerbe.

+Beyond the Calabi-Yau situation, a complete statement of homological mirror symmetry for SYZ mirrors would have to consider further deformations of the derived category of sheaves by (holomorphic) polyvector fields on $Y$.
+The superpotential $W$ should be thought of as the leading order term of this deformation corresponding to discs of Maslov index $2$. \end{remark}